 Beryllium is an extremely difficult and expensive metal to work with, so why use it?
 To represent sound waves more accurately, a dynamic driver or transducer’s diaphragm requires the right balance between weight, stiffness, and rigidity.
 These properties allow the driver’s diaphragm to vibrate back and forth like a piston, which produces the sound waves we hear.
 If the material of the diaphragm is not stiff enough, the diaphragm will be too flexible, and this flexibility will distort the sound waves it’s responsible for producing.

 On the other hand, the diaphragm should be light enough to vibrate rapidly.
-If the diaphragm is too heavy, it can't move back and forth quickly enough to produce the frequencies as accurately as they would naturally in the real world.
+If the diaphragm is too heavy, it can't move back and forth quickly enough to produce the frequencies as accurately as they naturally would be in the real world.
 So, the ideal material is one that’s extremely light, but also exceptionally rigid.

 Unfortunately, most metals become increasingly flexible, and less rigid, during the manufacturing process.
 This is what makes beryllium and Focal’s manufacturing process unique.
 Beryllium has one of the highest strength-to-weight ratios of all known materials.